sbeltran10/moncrud/README.md

 ## Documentation

-See the documentation at [moncrud.com](https://moncrud.com/docs) for customization and configuration options and detailed explanation of how to set-up your database connections
+See the documentation at [moncrud.com](https://moncrud.com/docs) for customization and configuration options and a detailed explanation of how to set-up your database connections.

 ## License

 MIT Licensed.
 Copyright (c) Santiago Beltran 2019.

 Moncrud logo by [realinfo](https://github.com/reallinfo)